 Not only that but teachers can use the Epic educator resources, which include handouts and lesson plans.
 In addition, you’ll want to know that Epic also provides educational videos.

 Things I Like About Epic Books for Kids

-1. I like the “Read To Me” option because it lets kids follow along in the text while hearing the words.
+1. I like the “Read-To Me” option because it lets kids follow along with the text while hearing the words.
 The Epic Original I listened to (Cat Ninja) included sound effects and a full cast of characters.

-3. Epic is FREE for teachers and students can connect to their teachers to earn classroom reward points.
+3. Epic! is FREE for teachers so students can read more and earn classroom reward points.

-4. Every time you click on a book, you’re told the age range, estimated reading time, if it includes a quiz, and brief summary.
+4. Every time you click on a book, you’re told the age range, Epic’s reading level, estimated reading time, if it includes a quiz, and brief summary.
 This is helpful information to decide if it’s in your interest and ability level.

-5. Where ever you stop reading, Epic! marks your place so if you want to pick the book back up, you can get started from where you left off.
+5. Where ever you stop reading, Epic! marks your place, so if you want to pick the book back up, you can start from where you left off.

-6. Epic! records the time it took to read a book.
+6. Epic records the time it took to read a book.
 This is good and bad.
-Good for parents to make sure kids don’t skip to the end and read a chapter book in 30 seconds but bad if you leave your browser or app open since it will show you took 7.9 hours to read a few pages. (see below)
+Good for parents to make sure kids don’t skip to the end and read a chapter book in 30 seconds, but not accurate if you leave your browser or app open since it will show you took 8 hours to read a few pages.

 7. They’ll give you topics of interest for your age group.
-Kids will like that they can search by key words and by many categories such as recommended, popular, adventure, fantasy, funny, sports, mystery, world history, science, and more.
+Kids will like that they can search by keywords and by many categories such as recommended, popular, adventure, fantasy, funny, sports, mystery, world history, science, and more.

 8. The resolution on this app is excellent.